xcart/xc5-manual/en/setting_up_x-cart_5_environment/speeding_up_your_store.md

     *   [Step 4\.
 Use compression](#step-4-use-compression)
     *   [Step 5\.
 Use a recent PHP version (5.5+)](#step-5-use-a-recent-php-version-5-5)
     *   [Step 6\.
 Use Query Cache (MySQL)](#step-6-use-query-cache-mysql)
+*   [More tips and tricks for performance optimization](#more_tips_and_tricks_for_performance_optimization) from X-Cart's [Speed & Security Webinar](https://blog.x-cart.com/webinar-x-cart-security-and-performance-optimization.html "Speeding up your store") held on October 25th, 2016.

 ## What is acceptable performance?